nextcloud/documentation/developer_manual/tutorial.rst

   <?php
   $this->create('yourappname_routename', '/myurl/{value}')->post()->action(
       function($params){
-          App::main('MyController', 'methodName', $params);
+          App::main('MyController', 'methodName', $params, new DIContainer());
       }
   );
   ?>

-If you want to replace values in the container, you can do it by passing a container as the fourth parameter of **App::main**.
+The fourth parameter is an instance of the **DIContaier**.
+If you want to replace values in the container only for a certain request, you can do it like this:

 .. code-block:: php